-The three day GMVS Holiday Race Camp is open to U.S. Ski and Snowboard and Alpine Canada registered U12 and U14 racers.
-This high-volume training opportunity will be focused on technical free skiing, Slalom and Giant Slalom gate training and video analysis.
+The three-day GMVS Holiday Race Camp is open to U.S. Ski and Snowboard and Alpine Canada registered U12 and U14 racers.
+This high-volume training opportunity will be focused on technical free skiing, as well as Slalom and Giant Slalom drills and exercises.

 Registration for all camps is open and closes two weeks prior to the start of each camp.

-These three-day camps are designed to be intense training periods, focusing on one discipline at a time.
-Camps run 9am to 3 p.m. each day and include a comprehensive technical progression with video analysis and timing.
+These three-day camps are designed to be intense training periods, focusing on one discipline at a time, aligned with the NVC race schedule.
+When the race schedule is released camp disciplines will align and be announced at that time.
+Camps run 9 a.m. to 3 p.m. each day and include a comprehensive technical progression with video analysis and timing.
 These camps are designed for U12 and U14 athletes.
 U10s may be accepted with coach’s recommendations.
-For possible housing for these camps, please contact Sally Utter at [email protected]
+For possible housing for these camps, please contact Sally Utter.

-Cost: $425 (does not include lunch or lift ticket)
+Camp Cost: $600 – Does not include lunch or lift ticket